 In the piano, I bed the keyframe (validating all aspects with the action fully assembled) and take Keystep samples of bedding and weighted kissing samples of strike to recreate on the bench.
 Once the bedding is in place, my strike samples become accurate and I set Regulating Rack template heights, recording them with the String Height Gauge and marking the hammer spacing along the templates' strike edges.
 The template rail will then take the entire profile of strike down to hammerline, up to letoff, or back to strike.
 With stops above and below the rail for strike and hammerline, respectively, and with Gauge Keys providing blow, backchecking, and letoff distances, moving from one position to the next takes a matter of seconds.

 If needed, I rough in key level, letoff, drop, backchecking, and springs – this does not take long.
 I then fully regulate three contiguous notes (two naturals with a sharp in between) to consider what’s there.
 Invariably, details emerge.
 Among other things, I check downweight and upweight and with this information decide what in the action parts, materials, and setup can be kept and what must be changed.
 The working specs for this regulation are now in place.

 Next I prep parts, including filing hammers, repinning centers (principally shank and rep lever), and making parts vertical.
-Then I square, space, and level keys, rough in hammerline, letoff, and drop (as needed), set dip to specs, do backchecks, springs, rep lever heights (winking), jack positions, hammerline, letoff, drop, and finally aftertouch (by refining dip).
+Then I square, space, and level keys, rough in hammerline, letoff, and drop (as needed), set dip to specs, do backchecks, springs, rep lever heights (winking), jack positions, hammerline, letoff, drop, and finally aftertouch (by refining dip) - in this order.
 All this is done on the bench.
 Now comes weighoff.
 And a quick touch-up.
 Then, back to the piano for string-to-hammer fit, dampers, pedals, tuning, and voicing.